Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Theorem : algorithm for on bounded treewidth

 \subsection{CSP instance construction}

-\begin{proof}[Proof of Theorem~\ref{thm:HYDEisXPwrtTW}] As before, we first note that there are at most $2^{|\varphi|}$ different pre-evaluations $\beta(\varphi)$ of $\varphi$, so we can try each and choose the best result.
+\begin{proof}[Proof of Theorem~\ref{thm:HYDEisXPwrtTW}] As before, we first note that there are at most $2^{||\varphi||}$ different pre-evaluations $\beta(\varphi)$ of $\varphi$, so we can try each and choose the result with minimum weight.
 Let a pre-evaluation $\beta(\varphi)$ be fixed from now on.

 Let $(T, \BB)$ be a nice tree decomposition of $G$.
 We will now construct a CSP instance $I$ satisfying the conditions of Theorem~\ref{thm:mso_csp_extension}, which will give us its extension $J$ with properties suitable for applying Freuder's algorithm (Proposition~\ref{prop:csp_tw}).